-Just days following the Newfoundland Battalion's arrival on the Western Front, two of the four Companies - 'A', and 'B' - were to take over several support positions from a British unit before the entire Newfoundland unit had then been ordered to move further up for the first time into forward positions on April 22.
+Just days following the Newfoundland Battalion's arrival on the Western Front, two of the four Companies - 'A', and 'B' - were to take over several support positions from a British unit\ before the entire Newfoundland unit was to then be ordered to move further up for the first time into forward positions on April 22.

-It should be said that the Newfoundland Battalion and twohundred men of the Bermuda Rifles who were serving at the time in the 2nd Lincolnshire Regiment Battalion, were then the only units at the Somme from outside the British Isles - true also on the day of the attack on July 1.
+\It should be said that the Newfoundland Battalion and two-hundred men of the Bermuda Rifles who were serving at the time in the 2nd Lincolnshire Regiment Battalion, were then the only units at the Somme from outside the British Isles - true also on the day of the attack on July 1.